tagadanar/tagadalive/tampermonkey/README.md

 # LeekWars Fight Analyzer

-A modular Tampermonkey userscript that provides AI debug visualization, profiler, and advanced statistics for LeekWars fight reports.
+A modular Tampermonkey userscript that provides AI debug visualization, profiler, and advanced statistics for LeekWars fight reports and fight pages.

 ## Features